 The Classic T-shirt Company's Ethical Sourcing

-The cotton used to make their quality, ethical, luxury tees, are sourced from India and then sent to a spinning mill to be made into yarn.
-Once sourced, the yarn makes it’s way to a state-of-art, vertically integrated, family-owned partner factory in Los Angeles, California where workers are guaranteed fair compensation, reasonable hours and safe working conditions.
+The cotton used to make their quality, ethical, luxury tees, is sourced from India and then sent to a spinning mill to be made into yarn.
+Once sourced, the yarn makes its way to a state-of-art, vertically integrated, family-owned partner factory in Los Angeles, California where workers are guaranteed fair compensation, reasonable hours, and safe working conditions.

 The Classic T-shirt Company's Corporate Responsibility

 You will receive your chosen items in recycled, plastic-free packaging.
 The brand also pledges 1% of their equity, profits, and time to causes that matter to them including clean water, tree planting, and ocean cleanup efforts.